alexandertrefz/essence/packages/website/protocols.md

 A provided Method is never part of the witness itself.
 One body answers for every conformer, so there is nothing per-conformer for a witness to name — which is also why an override is not visible through a bound.

+The const is named `$es_<Protocol>__<member>`, with a DOUBLE separator.
+A Namespace member's const joins with one, and no member name can begin with `_`, so a Protocol named after a Namespace can never reach the Namespace's const.

+One Protocol name means one set of consts, so two Protocols of the same name with provided Methods can not be compiled together — declare the Protocol once and import it where it is needed.